Sponsor MessageBecome a KQED sponsor

 Please try again

-“Is my sore throat, slight cough or runny nose COVID?”
+“Is my sore throat, slight cough or runny nose COVID-19?”

-It’s a concern that’s familiar to many of us, after almost four years of the ongoing pandemic.
+It’s a concern that’s still, alas, familiar to many of us in 2025.
 You go out, perhaps in a crowded space — or gather with friends and family inside for the holidays — and a few days later, you start to feel … a little off.
 (Or maybe you just start to feel immediately sick and gross.)

-Since many folks in the Bay Area traveled and gathered this past week for Thanksgiving celebrations, perhaps you’re one of those people waking up this morning wondering if you have COVID symptoms.
+Since many folks in the Bay Area gathered this past weekend to celebrate San Francisco Pride, perhaps you’re one of those people waking up this morning wondering if you have COVID symptoms.

-If that’s you, keep calm and keep reading for everything you need to know about COVID symptoms, the newer HV.1 variant, and where to find a free COVID test.
+If that’s you, keep calm and keep reading for what to know about COVID symptoms with the new NB.1.8.1 “Nimbus” variant and where to find a free COVID test.
 You can also jump to:

-What are COVID symptoms to look for in 2023?
+What are the COVID symptoms to look for in 2025?

-Dr. Peter Chin-Hong, an infectious disease expert at UCSF, confirms that neither HV.1 nor EG.5 have any surprising wild card symptoms — they’re the same COVID symptoms you’re used to hearing about from previous variants, or at least that’s how it looks right now.
-He advises you to look out for a runny, stuffy nose, headache, fatigue, sneezing, sore throat, cough and smell changes.
+Dr. Peter Chin-Hong, an infectious disease expert at UCSF, confirmed that no surprising wild card symptoms have yet been reported for NB.1.8.1 — they’re the same COVID-19 symptoms you’re used to hearing about from previous variants.

-According to the Centers for Disease Control and Prevention (CDC), this is the complete list of the possible symptoms of COVID:
+According to the CDC, this is the full list of the possible symptoms of COVID-19:

 • Fever or chills